-- Download the Virtual Desktop PC version for either Steam or Oculus and install it.
+- Download and install the Virtual Desktop PC version for either Steam or Oculus.

-- Launch the Virtual Desktop application on your VR platform and put on your headset.
+- Launch the Virtual Desktop application on your VR platform and put it on your headset.

 - In Virtual Desktop VR, launch Fortnite on your gaming PC.

-- In your VR headset, virtual desktop will display Fortnite in a large 2D screen in front of you.
+- In your VR headset, a virtual desktop will display Fortnite on a large 2D screen.

-After that, we’ll show you some Fortnite alternatives that are developed for virtual reality!
-These games take advantage of full 360 degree 3D immersion on your VR headsets.
+After that, we’ll show you some Fortnite alternatives developed for virtual reality!
+These games take advantage of full 360-degree 3D immersion on your VR headsets.